-NHMRC seeks to maximise the reporting of impacts arising from the research that it funds and from its other activities, but it cannot undertake this impact reporting on its own.
+NHMRC seeks to maximise the reporting of impacts arising from the research that it funds, and from its other activities, but it cannot undertake this reporting on its own.
 Partners are essential to impact reporting and these Guidelines for producing NHMRC case studies (the Guidelines) are intended to assist partner organisations to work with NHMRC to produce case studies.

-- Health and medical sector researchers working within partner organisations possess specialist and expert knowledge about their fields that is vital to the identification of possible impact cases and stories.
+- specialist and expert knowledge that is vital to the identification of possible impacts and to describing the pathways that lead to them

-- Partner organisations hold data and information that are not publicly available but that are essential to the successful completion of an impact narrative, and the provision of evidence for it.
+- data and information that are not publicly available but are essential to creation of an impact narrative, and the provision of evidence for it.

 - verification of the impact story using NHMRC data

-- quality assurance and validation of the partner’s research translation activities and impacts
+- quality assurance and validation by NHMRC of the partner’s research translation activities and impacts

 - NHMRC’s branding applied to the partner’s impact narrative

-- promotion by NHMRC of the case study (and thus of the partner’s impact and organisation).
+- promotion by NHMRC of the case study, and thus of the partner and its impacts.

 In developing the case studies, NHMRC is guided by a number of principles, as set out below.